PEDSnet/Variable-Dictionary/pages/hierarchy.md

-# PRESERVE Variable Dictionary Hierarchy
+# PEDSnet Variable Dictionary Hierarchy

-### This section of the PRESERVE Variable Dictionary contains variable information.
+### This section of the PEDSnet Variable Dictionary contains variable information.

 #### This page compiles a list of different catagories for the variables and will link to a page for each one